Some highlights from the achievements of SIMS

 Technology brings with it many positive effects, but there are also many negative effects lurking around the corner.
 Sometimes, presenting these different possible outcomes can be a dull affair, but it’s still something that must be done to ensure that the benefits from new technology are used to the fullest.
 With this in mind, two fictional scenarios have been developed – one dystopic, one utopic – to depict these possible effects in a manner that is more accessible, while still based on research.

-LKAB together with Epiroc and LTU improved rock bolt and mesh installation efficiency by 64%, and increased safety for miners with a newly-developed 1-step bolting method using a 2-part resin anchoring system.
+Epiroc and LKAB, together with LTU improved rock bolt and mesh installation efficiency by 64%, and increased safety for miners with a newly-developed 1-step bolting method using a 2-part resin anchoring system.
+The system allows bolting in nearly any rock type, and offers improvements in safety and reduced operator exposure in addition to improvements in its bothing rate.
+Reduced maintenance and cleaning requirements help to eliminate machine down-time and operator exposure.

 Robotics in Mining